ArrayIndexOutOfBound/Speed-Outcast-Randomizer/README.md

 ### List of addition for the 'exotic' Randomizer

+- Random saber style at pickup.
+That means you will always get a change to get any saber style, so go for a qs/ql if you want something specific.
-- Randomized saber lenght every time the saber is chosen.
+- Random saber lenght every time the saber is chosen.
+From 25% to 400% the saber lenght.
-- Randomized saber color every time the saber is chosen.
+- Random saber color every time the saber is chosen.
+Blue, Green, Yeelow, Orange, Purple and Red.
+RGB might be possible but that needs investigation.
+- Random jump height with every jump.
+From 1/3 the normal jump without force to double the height with jump force 3.
-- TODO : Random jump height
+- TODO : Random projectiles every shot
 - TODO : Random sounds
 - TODO : Random NPC size (may not be possible because of insane hitbox and things)
-- TODO : Random projectiles every shot